stardog-union/launchpad-docs/guides/jwt-authentication-okta.md

 When using different servers, you must configure **trusted server** relationships.
 The downstream server must trust the upstream server's tokens.

 **To add a trusted server in Okta:**
-In your authorization server settings, add the issuer URL of the upstream server to the trusted servers list.
+In your authorization server settings, add the upstream authorization server to the trusted servers list.

 #### Multi-Server Flow Diagram